Pope Urban VIII: Patron of the arts

-Another such acquisition, in a vast collection, was the purchase of the 'Barberini vase'.
+Another such acquisition, in a vast collection, was the 'Barberini vase'.
 This was allegedly found at the mausoleum of the Roman Emperor Severus Alexander and his family at Monte Del Grano.
-The discovery of the vase is described by Pietro Santi Bartoli and referenced on page 28 of a book on The Portland Vase.
-Pietro Bartoli indicates that the vase contained the ashes of the Roman Emperor.
-However, this together with the interpretations of the scenes depicted on it are the source of countless theories and disputed 'facts'.
-The vase remained in the Barberini family collection for some 150 years before passing through the hands of Sir William Hamilton Ambassador to the Royal Court in Naples.
+Its discovery is described by Pietro Santi Bartoli, who says that it contained Severus Alexander's ashes; this assertion, together with the interpretation of the scenes depicted in the vase's reliefs, have been the subjects of considerable dispute.
+The vase remained with the Barberini family for some 150 years before passing through the hands of Sir William Hamilton, Ambassador to the Royal Court in Naples.
 It was later sold to the Duke of Portland, and has subsequently been known as the Portland Vase.
-Following catastrophic damage, this glass vase (1-25BC) has been reconstructed three times and resides in the British Museum.
-The Portland vase itself was borrowed and near copied by Josiah Wedgwood who appears to have added modesty drapery.
-The vase formed the basis of Jasperware.